 Let's be clear.
 New Approach Methodologies (NAMs) are not merely a technical replacement for animal tests.
-They enable us to reimagine how we protect human health and the environment by comprehensively evaluating chemical safety, rooted in biology, informed by mechanistic data, and driven by a vision first articulated in the 2007 U.S. National Academy report, "Toxicity Testing in the 21st Century."
+They enable us to reimagine how we protect human health and the environment by comprehensively evaluating chemical safety, rooted in biology, informed by data, and driven by a vision first articulated in the 2007 U.S. National Academy report, "Toxicity Testing in the 21st Century."
 That vision introduced a path away from the unsustainable reliance on animal models, warning that without innovation, we would fail to keep pace with the thousands of chemicals requiring assessment.
 Today, with advanced biomolecular technologies, high-throughput screening, and systems biology, that vision is within reach.
-The transition to NAMs in safety assessment is no longer a fringe discussion; it is an urgent imperative that also offers opportunities for entrepreneurs and private sector investors to create a new competitive marketplace for NAMs, leading to profitable biomarkers, providing evidence of toxicity that is grounded in mechanistic science, precision toxicology, and strategic regulatory foresight.
+The transition to NAMs in safety assessment is no longer a fringe discussion; it is an urgent imperative that also offers opportunities for entrepreneurs and private sector investors to create a new marketplace for NAMs, leading toward a future grounded in mechanistic science, precision toxicology, and strategic regulatory foresight.

-The third workshop, which discussed the European Commission's Roadmap to phase out animal testing in chemical safety assessments, marked the final opportunity for public stakeholder consultation.
-The panel discussion revealed consensus on the urgency of transitioning from animal testing to NAMs.
-However, it was also acknowledged that a simple one-to-one replacement of traditional animal tests with individual NAMs is unlikely to achieve the roadmap's objectives.
-Instead, a shift toward integrated, mechanism-based approaches to producing relevant chemical safety data will be necessary.
+The third workshop to discuss the European Commission's Roadmap to phase out animal testing in chemical safety assessments marked the final opportunity for public stakeholder consultation.
+The panel discussion revealed consensus on the urgency and promise of transitioning from animal testing to NAMs.
+However, it was also acknowledged that a simple one-to-one replacement of traditional animal tests with individual NAMs is unlikely.
+Instead, a shift toward integrated, mechanism-based approaches will be necessary.
 Significant research is still required to fill knowledge gaps, validate new methods, and develop comprehensive testing strategies that can meet regulatory requirements without relying on animals.
-This ongoing scientific effort is critical to building a fully functional regulatory system protective of humans and the environment.
+This ongoing scientific effort is critical to building a fully functional, human-relevant regulatory system.

 The European Commission successfully brought together regulators, academic scientists, industry, and civil society under a shared vision and objective.
-Now to ensure the Roadmap's success, it is essential that the expertise of all stakeholders is integrated throughout its implementation.
-In particular, collaboration between test method developers (many of whom are academic researchers), contract research organisations, and regulatory experts is critical for the scientific credibility, innovation, and applicability of NAMs.
+To ensure the Roadmap's success, it is imperative that the expertise of all stakeholders is integrated throughout its implementation.
+In particular, the involvement of test method developers, many of whom are academic researchers, is critical for the scientific credibility, innovation, and applicability of NAMs.

 The roadmap should enhance human and environmental protection by going beyond simply mapping the substitution of specific tests by advancing the regulatory use of mechanistic, pathway-based toxicology.
 We must remain mindful that technological readiness does not necessarily equate to implementation readiness.
-The question is not whether NAMs can work, but how we can make them work within existing legal, social, and economic frameworks.
+The question is not if NAMs can work, but how can we make them work within existing legal, social, and economic frameworks?
 Are we prepared to regulate based not on observable harm, but on a chemical's mode of action, requiring trust in predictive science and probabilistic risk models over deterministic outcomes?